-This harbour city boasts many natural landmarks such as Table Mountain and stunning beaches; it is no wonder that Cape Town is Africa’s number-one tourist destination.
+This harbor city boasts many natural landmarks such as Table Mountain and stunning beaches; it is no wonder that Cape Town is Africa’s number-one tourist destination.
 Cape Town offers much to do: hiking, museums, shopping at markets, and restaurants, and plenty of opportunities to interact with Cape Town's diverse population.
 As a microcosm of many African countries in transition, Cape Town illuminates the issues of joining the global economy while grappling with vast socioeconomic inequalities born from its colonial and apartheid past.

 Daily LifeClick to Open

 A succesful Gap service experience achieves the right balance between hands-on learning opportunities, structured moments of instruction that can put your experience in context, and cultural activties or excursions that fully immerse you in the local culture.

 Here's how a typical week goes on a CIEE Gap Service & Leadership program:

 - 15-20 hours of service project and/or service learning discussion with your CIEE facilitator and peers

 - 1 hour of the CIEE Global Competence Course (online with global community)

 - Free time to explore and have fun!